S1lenix/xray-reality/README.md

 #
 ## Note
 1. I have only tested it on Ubuntu 22 and wrote it for that system.
 Although I have the time and willingness to write it for other systems, I don't think I will need to do so unless I am forced to.
-2. I used ChatGPT to translate my words.
-Please pardon any mistakes in the translation.

-## ToDo
-- [ ] Add menu
-- [ ] test it on other OS and modify the script for them